About

 Each article is structured to answer the reader's immediate question first, then go deeper through psychological meaning, symbolic history, common variations, and reflective prompts.
 The goal is clarity and honest self-understanding — not anxiety.

-The site also includes an AI-assisted interpretation tool that uses your specific dream description, emotion, and life context to provide personalised insights grounded in the same four-lens framework used in our articles: psychological, symbolic, cross-cultural, and AI-assisted personalisation.
+The site also includes a personal dream reflection tool that uses your specific dream description, emotion, and life context to surface insights grounded in the same four-lens framework used across all articles: psychological, symbolic, cross-cultural, and personal reflection.

 What this site is not